America’s Best Summer Solstice Celebrations

 Date: June 24-25, 2022

-It may come as a surprise to you, but California’s best summer solstice celebration is not in Los Angeles.
-In fact, it’s not even in San Francisco or San Diego.
+It may surprise you, but California’s best summer solstice celebration is not in Los Angeles.
+It’s not even in San Francisco or San Diego.
 Instead, the best is about 100 miles north of LA in Santa Barbara.
-Moreover, this solstice event has been going on for nearly 50 years and draws 100,000.
+Moreover, this solstice event has occurred for nearly 50 years and draws 100,000.
 The parade begins at noon on Saturday and will feature over 1,000 energetic participants.
-But not only is there a parade but an admission free festival with food, crafts and live music.
+There is a parade and a free festival with food, crafts, and live music.
 In addition, the festival will also feature a beer and wine garden for those 21 and over.
-With all this in mind, make sure to get there early for the parade.
-On the other hand, for families with children, there will also be a children’s parade on Sunday.
+With all this in mind, get there early for the parade.
+On the other hand, there will also be a children’s parade for families with children on Sunday.

 Summer Soulstice Milwaukee